-I have seen great results personally and throughout the web-o-sphere regarding the use of lavender oil for fading acne scars.
+I have seen great results personally and throughout the web-o-sphere regarding the use of lavender essential oil for fading acne scars.
 People have also used it to fade sun spots and age spots.
-Just make sure you mix it with a base oil rather than putting it directly onto your skin.
+Just make sure you mix your lavender essential oil with a base oil rather than putting it directly onto your skin.

 You may have seen folks on YouTube using ripe and unripened papaya(also known as green papaya) in their face masks.
 I’ve seen it do wonders on some acne scar sufferers, so I tried it myself.
 I definitely saw results.
 It’s just so darn hard to find non-GMO unripe papaya where I live now, so couldn’t continue it’s use.
 I do plan to buy the powder version of green papaya to use in my exfoliating face masks.

 Most people like to use lemon juice for their facials, but I prefer lime.
 The citric acid helps to exfoliate your skin, giving it a nice non-chemical peel effect.
 I like to include this in my facial mix with the papaya and lavender essential oil.

 The acid found in the brown potato is similar to that of lemon and lime.
 You just slice up a brown potato and rub them all over your face gently.
 Allow the juice from the potato slices to do its work for 15-20 minutes before rinsing it off.
 You can do this a few times throughout the week.

 This is another great essential oil for your skin.
 Neroli Oil helps to fade away acne scars, as well as wrinkles, so it’s an excellent exfoliant.
 This is a special ingredient that I like to include in my DIY facial masks.